Dispute resolution and consumer protection

 - your classification as a small or large customer.

 The Energy and Water Ombudsman Queensland (EWOQ) can help small businesses (using less than 160 megawatt-hours of electricity or 1 terajoule of gas per year) resolve disputes with an energy retailer or distributor.

 EWOQ provides a free, fair and independent dispute resolution service.

 - Contact EWOQ or phone 1800 662 837.

 Embedded network customers

-If you are unable to resolve your billing dispute with your embedded network owner, contact the Queensland Civil and Administrative Tribunal (QCAT).
-QCAT can provide mediation services for debt disputes.
+If you are unable to resolve your billing dispute with your embedded network owner, there are a range of dispute resolution services available, depending on your situation.